Sidor som bilder

 a

-My good Theophilus, I have written this short letter with a heavy heart, but still it is good sometimes, at least, to go to the house of mourning, but if it make me heavy hearted and gloomy in writing it, and you in reading it, what must the awful reality be?
-We may well beseech the Lord to "teach us to num.
+My good Theophilus, I have written this short letter with a heavy heart, but still it is good sometimes, at least, to go to the house of mourning, but if it make me heavy hearted and gloomy in writing it, and you in reading it, what must the awful reality be? may well beseech the Lord to "teach us to num.

 ber our days, that we may apply our hearts |